Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

-- If you don’t let the first coat cure and/or spray the second too heavy, the second coat will remove all of the paint like a remover!
+- If you don’t let the first coat cure and/or if you spray the second coat too heavily, the second coat will remove all of the paint like a remover!
 I found the longer I let the mirror paint cure the less problem I had with bubbling.

 - There is also a paint from Krylon called Looking Glass.
 It won’t work for this type of project because it only has the mirror effect on the underside of the paint and can only be used on the inside of glass, so make sure to get the Rustoleum Mirror Effect for any projects that you are spraying the outside of.

-- Remember not to do any crafts involving spray paints too close to having people over until they have time to air out the smelly fumes.
-Especially for use on the dining table!
+- Remember not to do any crafts involving spray paints too close to the time you’re having people over to have time to air out the stinky fumes.
+Especially for use on the dining table.